 This program is perfect for...

-- Individuals pursuing a career as an entertainment acquisition executive
+- Professionals pursuing careers as entertainment acquisition executives

-- Entertainment professionals looking to expand their expertise to development
+- Entertainment industry insiders seeking to expand their expertise in development

 What you can learn.

-- The development cycle and how it affects the production of content
+- Become familiar with the development cycle and how it affects production

-- How to make a project attractive to potential buyers
+- Discuss how to make a project attractive to potential buyers

 Click below to view the required and elective courses, if applicable, for this program.